zowe/docs-site/docs/user-guide/cli-updatingcli.md

     npm uninstall -g @brightside/core
     ```

-    **Note:** You might recieve an `ENOENT` error when issuing this command if you installed Zowe CLI from a local package (.tgz) and the package was moved from its original location.
-In the event    that you recieve the error, open an issue in the   Zowe CLI GitHub repository.
+    **Note:** You might receive an `ENOENT` error when issuing this command if you installed Zowe CLI from a local package (.tgz) and the package was moved from its original location.
+In the event    that you receive the error, open an issue in the   Zowe CLI GitHub repository.

 4. Install the most recent `@zowe-v1-lts` version CLI and optional plug-ins.
 For more information, see [Installing CLI](./cli-installcli.md).